jonarcasdev/JonarcasDev/README.md

 - 🔭 I’m currently working on: <a href="https://github.com/JonarcasDev/CRUD">CRUD IN PHP | LARAVEL</a>
 - 🌱 I’m currently learning: <strong> PHP | LARAVEL </strong>
 - 👯 I’m looking to collaborate on: <strong> Web projects in the university </strong>
-- 🤔 I’m looking for help with: <strong> people willing to work on projects in order to gain experience and knowledge </strong>
 - 📫 How to reach me: <strong> jonarcasdev@gmail.com </strong>
 - 😄 Pronouns: <strong> He | Him</strong>